rccyx/asryx/README.md

 Boots instantly (~15ms) and exits instantly.

-I personally hate magic black box tools, so I made a full breakdown how it works, read [the machanism](#mechanism).
+I personally hate magic black box tools, so I made a full breakdown how it works, read [the mechanism](#mechanism).

 It uses standard C++ and Linux [dependencies](#dependencies), and it's CPU only by default, so it works with any rig, regardless of distro or GPU model.